KatsaraVasiliki/RT_regressor/README.md

 The goal of this work is to **predict retention times (RTs) in chromatography** using **deep neural networks (DNNs)**, with a focus on **transfer learning** to adapt models trained on synthetic compounds to natural products.

 ---
+##  Challenges and Problem Statement

+Deep neural networks (DNNs) generally require **large, labeled datasets** to achieve high performance.
+In chromatography, this poses a challenge:

+- **SMRT dataset**: Large (~80,000 compounds) but mostly **synthetic compounds**, which have different chemical properties than natural products.
+- **Natural product RT datasets**: Much **smaller** (dozens to hundreds of compounds), making them less suitable for training DNNs directly.

+As a result, models trained on SMRT often fail to generalize well to natural products, while models trained directly on natural product datasets suffer from **data scarcity** and limited predictive power.

+**Transfer learning** provides a solution:
+- First, train a model on the large SMRT dataset to capture general molecular features influencing RT.
+- Then, fine-tune this pre-trained model on smaller natural product datasets (RepoRT), enabling better predictions despite limited data.

+### Project Goal
+This project aims to:
+1. Address the limitations of SMRT (synthetic bias) and small natural product datasets.
+2. Use **transfer learning** to improve retention time prediction for natural compounds.
+3. Compare transfer learning with direct training approaches, evaluating their performance across multiple error metrics.

+---

 ## Research Summary